 - Early check-in and late check-out, if available

 Given the rates, it’s worth booking through a program that offers these benefits.
 So whether you book through a premium credit card program or a travel advisor affiliated with Virtuoso, this is the best way to book these properties.
-The good thing is that booking through Virtuoso still makes you eligible for GHA Discovery rewards, so you can double dip.
+Ford and his team are happy to help with Capella requests, and can be reached at [email protected].

 Bottom line

 Capella is one of the world’s most well regarded luxury boutique hotel brands.
-Capella currently has eight properties in Asia-Pacific, and seems heavily focused on quality over quantity.
+Capella currently has 10 properties in Asia-Pacific, and seems heavily focused on quality over quantity.
 I’d almost view Capella as being what Aman used to be in its early days, but with more of a city focus.

 If you do book a Capella property, make sure you book through Virtuoso or a similar program, and double dip it with the GHA Discovery program.